Elyria, Kansas: Demographics

-For statistical purposes, the United States Census Bureau has defined Elyria as a census-designated place (CDP).

 Education

 The community is served by Moundridge USD 423 public school district.

 Elyria is home of the Elyria Christian School, a private elementary and secondary school.

+Transportation

+The Missouri Pacific Railroad formerly provided passenger rail service along a route from Eldorado to McPherson although this had ended prior to 1946.
+As of 2025, the nearest passenger rail station is located in Newton, where Amtrak's Southwest Chief stops once daily on a route from Chicago to Los Angeles.